-Exhibit No. Exhibit Description 3.1 NOW Inc. Amended and Restated Certificate of Incorporation (6) 3.2 NOW Inc. Amended and Restated Bylaws (6) 10.1 Form of Employment Agreement for Executive Officers (1) 10.2 NOW Inc. 2014 Incentive Compensation Plan (2) 10.3 Form of Nonqualified Stock Option Agreement (3) 10.4 Form of Restricted Stock Award Agreement (3 year cliff vest) (3) 10.5 Form of Performance Award Agreement (3) 10.6 Form of Amendment to Employment Agreement for Executive Officers (4) 10.7 Credit Agreement dated as of April 30, 2018, among the Borrowers, the lenders party thereto and Wells Fargo Bank, National Association as administrative agent, an issuing lender and swing lender [5] 10.8 Employment Agreement between NOW Inc. and Chief Executive Officer David Cherechinsky (7).
-10.9 Employment Agreement between NOW Inc. and Chief Financial Officer Mark Johnson (7) 10.10 First Amendment to Credit Agreement, and First Amendment to US Guaranty and Security Agreement, dated as of December 14, 2021, among the Borrowers, the lenders party thereto and Wells Fargo Bank, National Association, as administrative agent, an issuing lender and swing lender.
-[8] 31.1 Certification pursuant to Rule 13a-14a and Rule 15d-14(a) of the Securities and Exchange Act, as amended 31.2 Certification pursuant to Rule 13a-14a and Rule 15d-14(a) of the Securities and Exchange Act, as amended 32.1 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document - The instance document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) (2) Filed as an Exhibit to our Current Report on Form 8-K filed on May 30, 2014 an Exhibit to our Amendment No.1 to Form 10, as amended, Registration Statement filed on April 8, 2014 an Exhibit to our Quarterly Report on Form 10-Q filed on May 7, 2015

-(4) Filed as an Exhibit to our Quarterly Report on Form 10-Q filed on November 2, 2016

-(5) Filed as an Exhibit to our Current Report on Form 8-K filed on May 1, 2018

-(6) Filed as an Exhibit to our Current Report on Form 8-K filed on May 21, 2020
+Exhibit No. Exhibit Description 3.1 NOW Inc. Amended and Restated Certificate of Incorporation (6) 3.2 NOW Inc. Amended and Restated Bylaws (6) 10.1 Form of Employment Agreement for Executive Officers (1) 10.2 NOW Inc. 2014 Incentive Compensation Plan (2) 10.3 Form of Nonqualified Stock Option Agreement (3) 10.4 Form of Restricted Stock Award Agreement (3 year cliff vest) (3) 10.5 Form of Performance Award Agreement (3) 10.6 Form of Amendment to Employment Agreement for Executive Officers (4) 10.7 Credit Agreement dated as of April 30, 2018, among the Borrowers, the lenders party thereto and Wells Fargo Bank, National Association as administrative agent, an issuing lender and swing lender [5] 10.8 Employment Agreement between NOW Inc. and Chief Executive Officer David Cherechinsky (7) 10.9 Employment Agreement between NOW Inc. and Chief Financial Officer Mark Johnson (7) 10.10 First Amendment to Credit Agreement, and First Amendment to US Guaranty and Security Agreement, dated as of December 14, 2021, among the Borrowers, the lenders party thereto and Wells Fargo Bank, National Association, as administrative agent, an issuing lender and swing lender.
+(8) 10.11 Second Amendment to Credit Agreement, among the Borrowers, the lenders party thereto and Wells Fargo Bank, National Association, as administrative agent, an issuing lender and swing lender 191 31.1 Certification pursuant to Rule 13a-14a and Rule 15d-14(a) of the Securities and Exchange Act, as amended 31.2 Certification pursuant to Rule 13a-14a and Rule 15d-14(a) of the Securities and Exchange Act, as amended 32.1 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document - The instance document does not appear in the interactive data file because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) (2) Filed as (3) Filed as (4) Filed as (5) Filed as (6) Filed as an Exhibit to our Current Report on Form 8-K filed on May 30, 2014 an Exhibit to our Amendment No.1 to Form 10, as amended, Registration Statement filed on April 8, 2014 an Exhibit to our Quarterly Report on Form 10-Q filed on May 7, 2015 an Exhibit to our Quarterly Report on Form 10-Q filed on November 2, 2016 an Exhibit to our Current Report on Form 8-K filed on May 1, 2018 an Exhibit to our Current Report on Form 8-K filed on May 21, 2020 an Exhibit to our Current Report on Form 8-K filed on May 21, 2020